It’s been 5 years since I officially became a stay-at-home Mom.

-It’s a dream that has been years in the making!
+It was a dream that had been years in the making!
 My husband and I are working hard to make this dream of ours a reality for our children.
 Since he teaches at a parochial school, our budget is extremely tight.
 I know many of you can relate!
 I knew early on that I was willing to do whatever it took so I could stay at home.
-Over the past year and a half, I have learned a lot as I continue working to become a mom that makes money (from home) for our family.
+Over the five years (as I stayed at home and our family grows), I have learned a lot as I continue working to become a mom that makes money (from home) for our family.

 It’s a passion near and dear my heart because I want to stay home with our children, yet I know how tight our budget it.
 We already live frugally.
 We don’t have any debt (other than our mortgage).
 Yet, we need to bring in more income so we can reach our other saving goals.
 That is where I come in as mom.